Skip to main content

 5. Use a fleet management system: Using a fleet management system is a proactive way to optimize and streamline the DOT audit process.
 It can flag maintenance issues, monitor driver safety and identify missing reports all from one dashboard to help fleet managers stay organized.

-How to pass your DOT inspection
+How to pass your DOT Audit

-Using a fleet management system like Geotab can help streamline the DOT truck inspection process.
+Using a fleet management system like Geotab can help streamline the DOT truck audit process.
 Your driver and vehicle information is all in one place on a platform with a simple dashboard and reporting system.
 This makes it easier for you to pass your DOT audit.

 Download our DOT Level 1 Preparation Checklist to help get you and your fleet ready for your Level 1 inspection and avoid DOT inspection violations.